This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

 Not all PI measures have exclusions.
 There is no exclusion for the Provide Patients Electronic Access to Their Health Information measure, which CMS has described as “the crux” of the PI performance category.

-The Performance Period Is At Least 90 Days
+The Performance Period for PI Is At Least 90 Days

 Pick a performance period of at least 90 continuous days and no more than the calendar year.